CALL FOR STRING QUARTETS

 The 2015 Saint Paul String Quartet Competition will be held in the magnificent Sundin Music Hall on the Hamline University Campus on Saturday April 18.
 Outstanding high school quartets from across the country will be invited to compete in multiple rounds of competition.
 The jury that day will be the renowned St. Lawrence String Quartet.

 The Saint Paul String Quartet competition was founded in 2006 by Artaria String Quartet violinist Ray Shows.
 Mr. Shows is the Artistic Director and Administrator of this annual event.
 Created as a performance showcase for advanced quartet studies, this unique national event has received superlative acclaim by Strings magazine and recognition by Chamber Music America and many of the most renowned teachers in the country.
 Its stated aim is to “celebrate excellence in string quartet playing (and) foster an increased appreciation for the chamber music art form, and enhance the music culture in this country.”

 The competition is open to high school string quartets from around the country and is always adjudicated by a professional string quartet.
-With only string quartets competing, it is a simple comparison of ‘apples to apples’.
+With string quartets competing with other string quartets for over $4000 in Prizes and Awards, the SPSQC is a competing event of ‘apples to apples’.
 Groups from across the country submit CD recordings of three masterworks of the repertoire.
-These unedited performances are evaluated by independent jurors in the categories: Tone Quality, Intonation, Ensemble & Balance, and Musical Ideas.
-The top scoring quartets are invited to compete for prizes and cash awards in a Haydn Round and a Final Round.
+These unedited performances are evaluated by independent internationally renowned chamber musician in the categories: Tone Quality, Intonation, Ensemble & Balance, and Musical Ideas.

 Sewell Family & Anna M. Heilmaier